paolomainardi/paolomainardi.com/src/content/posts/7-supply-chain-dependencies/index.md

 | Django (Python + Alpine) | 8 | 38 | 2 |
 | Django + PyTorch (Python + Debian) | 35 | 429 | 152 |

-What we can see is not a surprise; the number of packages of Javascript is way bigger than Python due to its nature of having small and vertical libraries following the Unix philosophy.
+It comes as no surprise that the number of JavaScript packages is much larger than that of Python.
+This is due to the nature of JavaScript, which has small and vertical libraries that perform one specific task.

-Another interesting piece of data, which may not come as a big surprise, is that containers based on pure Debian are large and have many known vulnerabilities, even if they are official.
+Another interesting piece of data, which may not come as a big surprise too, is that containers based on pure Debian are large and have many known vulnerabilities, even if they are official.

 > CVEs vulnerabilities must be taken with care; we can see many false positives, and not everything can be exploited; that’s why Chainguard and key players in the industry have created [OpenVex](https://www.chainguard.dev/unchained/accelerate-vex-adoption-through-openvex), to simplify is a database of “negative” vulnerabilities that can be distributed alongside artifacts to inform consumers about real exploitable threats.